Deflation: On savings and investments

 Deflation can discourage private investment, because there is reduced expectations on future profits when future prices are lower.
 Consequently, with reduced private investments, spiraling deflation can cause a collapse in aggregate demand.
 Without the "hidden risk of inflation", it may become more prudent for institutions to hold on to money, and not to spend or invest it (burying money).
 They are therefore rewarded by saving and holding money.
 This "hoarding" behavior is seen as undesirable by most economists.
 Friedrich Hayek, a libertarian Austrian-school economist, wrote that:

-Political consequences

-Since deflationary periods disfavor debtors (including most farmers), they are often periods of rising populist backlash.
-For example, in the late 19th century, populists in the US wanted debt relief or to move off the new gold standard and onto a silver standard (the supply of silver was increasing relatively faster than the supply of gold, making silver less deflationary than gold), bimetal standard, or paper fiat money like the greenbacks issued until 1971.

 Compared with inflation

-Deflation causes a transfer of wealth from borrowers and holders of illiquid assets, to the benefit of savers and of holders of liquid assets and currency, and because confused price signals cause malinvestment in the form of underinvestment.
+Deflation causes a transfer of wealth from borrowers and holders of illiquid assets to the benefit of savers and of holders of liquid assets and currency, and because confused price signals cause malinvestment in the form of underinvestment.
 In this sense, its effects are the opposite of inflation, the effect of which is to transfer wealth from currency holders and lenders (savers) and to borrowers, including governments, and cause overinvestment.
 Whereas inflation encourages short term consumption and can similarly overstimulate investment in projects that may not be worthwhile in real terms (for example, the dot-com and housing bubbles), deflation reduces investment even when there is a real-world demand not being met.
-In modern economies, deflation is usually caused by a drop in aggregate demand, and is associated with economic depression, as occurred in the Great Depression and the Long Depression.
+In modern economies, deflation is usually associated with economic depression, as occurred in the Great Depression and the Long Depression.
 Deflation was present during most economic depressions in US history.